PhD student attending Convocation

 *If your supervisor is required to accompany another candidate immediately after you, your supervisor will shake hands with you before you step ahead to shake hands with the President or the Chancellor.
 You will then continue towards stage right by yourself, where you will be accompanied to the row for the seat reserved for you on stage.

 You must wear your personal identification ticket at all times, both before and during the Convocation ceremony.
-Your ticket will be given to you when you arrive in Canada Hall 303 and then scanned.
+Your ticket will be given to you when you arrive backstage and then scanned.
 It will also be scanned before you step on stage and after you exit the stage.
 This will keep the convocation ceremony running smoothly.

 After the ceremony

 You may keep your robe for 45 minutes after the conclusion of the ceremony.
-Your robe must then be brought to the robe return area of the Shaw Centre.
+Your robe must then be brought to the robe return area of the NAC.